IESCO Issues 2-day Power Suspension Programme - UrduPoint

 IESCO Issues 2-day Power Suspension Programme

-According to IESCO Spokesperson, the power supply of different feeders and grid stations would remain suspended for the period on Friday from 08:00 AM to 01:00 PM, Rawalpindi City Circle, G-15, Quaidabad Feeder, Rawalpindi Cantt Circle, Kot Jabi, Garja-1 Feeder, Islamabad Circle, Club 1- Feeders.
+According to IESCO Spokesperson, the power supply of different feeders and grid stations would remain suspended for the period on Saturday from 08:00 am to 12:00 pm power Azhar Abad, Muhammadi Chowk, Khayaban-e-Sir Syed, PAF Feeders due to AMI meters installation.

 Recent Stories